 Learning about life

-From learning to accept responsibility to dealing with adversities and success, tennis teaches your children real life lessons that contribute highly to building their social life and making them team players.
+From learning to accept responsibility to dealing with adversities and success, tennis teaches your children real life lessons that contribute highly to building their social life and making them team players, just like it can help employees with team building, according to OfficeNeedle.

 As a learning process, it also teaches them to adapt adequately to changing environments and situations.
 Additionally, the game reinforces their work ethic, problem solving skills, sportsmanship, and instills discipline in them.